maartenpaauw/model-states-for-filament-docs/README.md

 ## Advanced

-### Custom State Manager
+### Custom State Driver

-Would you like to use an alternative model state manager instead of Spatie Laravel model state?
+Would you like to use an alternative model state driver instead of Spatie Laravel model state?
 You can certainly do so.
-Simply create your own manager by creating a class that implements to the `Manager` interface.
+Simply create your own driver by creating a class that implements the following `Driver` interface.

 ```php
 <?php